RKO Pictures: Later incarnations

 That same year, RKO Pictures entered into a legal battle with Wall Street Financial Associates (WSFA).
 Hartley and Merrill claimed that the owners of WSFA fraudulently induced them into signing an acquisition agreement by concealing their "cynical and rapacious" plans to purchase RKO, with the intention only of dismantling it.
 WSFA sought a preliminary injunction prohibiting RKO's majority owners from selling their interests in the company to any third parties.
 The WSFA motion was denied in July 2003, freeing RKO to deal with another potential purchaser, InternetStudios.com.
 In 2004, that planned sale fell through when InternetStudios.com apparently folded.
 The company's minimal involvement in new film production continued to focus on its remake rights: Are We Done Yet?, based on Mr. Blandings Builds His Dream House (1948), was released in April 2007 to dismal reviews.
 In 2009, Beyond a Reasonable Doubt, a remake of a 1956 RKO film directed by Fritz Lang, fared even worse critically, receiving a 7% rating on Rotten Tomatoes.
 A stage version of Top Hat toured Great Britain in the second half of 2011.
 The most recent RKO film coproductions are the well-received A Late Quartet (2012) and the 2015 flop Barely Lethal.
-Two months after Dina Merrill's May 2017 death, independent producer Keith Patterson sued RKO, Hartley, and his second-in-command, Mary Beth O'Connor, over the collapse of plans to create multiple TV series based on RKO properties, starting with Citizen Kane.
+Two months after Dina Merrill's May 22, 2017 death, independent producer Keith Patterson sued RKO, Hartley, and his second-in-command, Mary Beth O'Connor, over the collapse of plans to create multiple TV series based on RKO properties, starting with Citizen Kane.
 According to Patterson's suit, O'Connor controls access to Hartley and holds both his healthcare proxy and an option to acquire RKO and its intellectual property at a deep markdown after his death.
-As of November 2022, 98-year-old Hartley was still making public appearances connected with his avocation as a painter.
+As of November 2022, Hartley, then 98 years old, was still making public appearances connected with his avocation as a painter.

+RKO Pictures was sold off to Concord's film and TV division in 2025 alongside the derivative rights to more than 5,000 titles.
+It will continue to operate as its own imprint under Concord Originals.